See more articles

 Additional AI SEO Tactics To Appear In AI Responses

-The key summary here is: optimize your content to be “readable” to AI.
+The key summary here is: optimise your content to be “readable” to AI.

-That isn’t quite the same as optimizing for human readability, but luckily it’s close.
+That isn’t quite the same as optimising for human readability, but luckily it’s close.
+Here’s what’s working in 2026:

 Wil Reynolds is doing some great work on this with his case for “semantic distance” reporting.